 - My Lodge Cast Iron Skillet.
 Seriously, I use this thing for pretty much everything but boiling water.
 I even take it camping!
 It’s pre-seasoned, so you don’t have to do any crazy seasoning stuff to it before you use it.
 See link below.

 - My luggage.
 A nice set of luggage might not be something you’d buy for yourself, but you’ll appreciate having it once you use it.
 You don’t want the zipper breaking on your rinky-dink suitcase when you’re trying to get through airport security on your honeymoon.

-- My stand-mixer.
+- My KitchenAid stand-mixer.
 Yes, I know it is cliche, but I just love it.
 I use mine for kneading bread (hey, that’s hard work!), slicing/grating/shredding fruits and vegetables, whipping cream, shredding chicken, and about fifty other things.
 It’s a bit of a right of passage for a bride-to-be.
 With that said, don’t bother registering for one unless you think you’re really going to use it!
+See the link below.

 - My Wusthof knives.
 Oh, how I love my knives.
 It’s amazing what you can accomplish in the kitchen if you just have one good knife and one good pan.
 You can register for a set, or for individual pieces.
 I’d recommend getting a chef’s knife, bread knife, and paring knife to start out with.
 You can handle just about anything with those three bad boys.

 Alright, so what do you think?

 Did I forget anything?
 What wedding registry ideas would you recommend?
 What do you own now that you wish you had put on your wedding registry list?

 *This post contains affiliate links.
 What does this mean?
 It means that if you happen to buy something from a site I’ve linked to, I earn a small commission which helps me save up for my next trip!
 It doesn’t cost you any more, and it helps keep this site alive!